4LB / 15LB / 30LB

 Dear Large Breed Dog Enthusiast,

-The Large Breed Dog Diet has been developed with (i) high and balanced levels of omega fatty acids for optimum skin and coat health, (ii) healthy sources of fiber with prebiotics and probiotics for proper gastrointestinal functions and (iii) both glucosamine and the Green-Lipped Sea Mussel to assist in natural joint health.
+The Large Breed Dog Recipe has been developed with (i) high and balanced levels of omega fatty acids for optimum skin and coat health, (ii) healthy sources of fiber with prebiotics and probiotics for proper gastrointestinal functions and (iii) natural sources of glucosamine to assist in joint health.
 Further the food is made with small kibbles.
-The reason we did this is dogs are not natural masticators, meaning they do not mash their food up before swallowing – typically a dog will take one or two bites and swallow, so a lot of kibbles actually go into the stomach whole.
-The small kibbles are much easier to digest than the large ones as they have more surface area in relation to weight.
+We did this because dogs are not natural masticators, meaning they do not mash their food up before swallowing – typically a dog will take one or two bites and swallow, so a lot of kibbles actually go into the stomach whole.
+The smaller kibbles are much easier to digest than the large ones as they have more surface area in relation to weight.
 In addition, the small kibble allows for the formation of a tighter mass of food, which may help reduce air pockets in the stomach – think of a jar full of BBs compared to a jar full of golf balls – which one has less air in the jar?

-Lastly, like all of our diets, the Large Breed Dog Diet is formulated without low-grade ingredients that are harder for your dog to digest and may be harmful to his health.
+Lastly, like all of our diets, the Large Breed Dog Recipe is formulated without low-grade ingredients that are harder for your dog to digest.
 Some of these ingredients include animal by-product meal, cheap fillers, any sort of gluten (e.g., corn gluten), and artificial preservatives, flavors, and colors.
-Please do not hesitate to contact me with questions regarding Best Breed’s Large Breed Dog Diet.
+Please do not hesitate to contact me with questions regarding Best Breed’s Large Breed Dog Recipe.

-Chicken Meal, Oatmeal, Brown Rice, Dried Beet Pulp, Chicken Fat [Preserved with Natural Mixed Tocopherols (Vitamin E)], Egg Product, Pearled Barley, Brewers Dried Yeast, Menhaden Fish Meal, Natural Chicken Flavor, Lecithin, Menhaden Fish Oil, Flax Seed, Canola Oil, Calcium Carbonate, DL Methionine, L-Lysine, Monosodium Phosphate, Salt, Taurine, Cranberry, Alfalfa Meal, New Zealand Sea Mussel, Ascorbic Acid, Fructo-oligosaccharides (FOS), Glucosamine, Lactobacillus Acidophilus Fermentation Product Dehydrated, Kelp Meal, Vitamin E Supplement, Biotin, Niacin Supplement, d-Calcium Pantothenate, Vitamin A Acetate, Riboflavin Supplement, Vitamin B12 Supplement, Thiamine Mononitrate, Pyridoxine Hydrochloride, Citric Acid, Vitamin D3 Supplement, Folic Acid, Potassium Chloride, Ferrous Sulfate, Zinc Sulfate, Zinc Proteinate, Iron Proteinate, Zinc Oxide, Copper Sulfate, Manganese Sulfate, Manganese Proteinate, Copper Proteinate, Manganous Oxide, Sodium Selenite, Calcium Iodate.
+Chicken Meal, Oatmeal, Brown Rice, Dried Beet Pulp, Chicken Fat (Preserved with Mixed Tocopherols), Dried Egg, Pearled Barley, Brewers Dried Yeast, Menhaden Fish Meal, Natural Chicken Flavor, Lecithin, Menhaden Fish Oil (Preserved with Mixed Tocopherols), Flax Seed, Canola Oil (Preserved with Mixed Tocopherols), DL-Methionine, L-Lysine, Monosodium Phosphate, Salt, Taurine, Dried Cranberry, Alfalfa Meal, New Zealand Green Mussel, Ascorbic Acid, Fructo-oligosaccharides (FOS), Lactobacillus Acidophilus Fermentation Product Dehydrated, Dried Kelp, Vitamin E Supplement, Biotin, Niacin Supplement, d-Calcium Pantothenate, Vitamin A Acetate, Riboflavin Supplement, Vitamin B12 Supplement, Thiamine Mononitrate, Pyridoxine Hydrochloride, Citric Acid, Vitamin D3 Supplement, Folic Acid, Potassium Chloride, Ferrous Sulfate, Zinc Sulfate, Zinc Proteinate, Iron Proteinate, Zinc Oxide, Copper Sulfate, Manganese Sulfate, Manganese Proteinate, Copper Proteinate, Manganous Oxide, Sodium Selenite, Calcium Iodate.

 |Crude Protein (Minimum)||25.0%|